KiraYamato94/LasMonjas/README.md

 -----------------------

 # Known Bugs
-- Players can see their head off the map on Horse mode on some walls (this is a vanilla game bug)
+- Custom hats and visor don't have the sprite on the wardrobe but work anyway